datacute/IncrementalGeneratorExtensions/docs/LightweightTrace README.md

 - Provides a lightweight tracing mechanism and provides an easy way to integrate with the incremental source generator's `WithTrackingName` diagnostic mechanism.
+- Usage counters and timing logs can be included as a comment in the generated source.
+- Provides an enum `GeneratorStage` with descriptions for each stage of the generator, which can be used to track the execution flow.
+- The `GeneratorStageDescriptions` provides a mapping of the enum values to their descriptions, in English, which can be used when generating diagnostic logs and counters.

 # Example Usage